Shooting Gloves

 Getting a Proper Fit

-First of all, when you invest in a shooting glove, you need to make sure that they fit correctly.
+First, when investing in a shooting glove, you must ensure they fit correctly.

 You want a snug fit that will not slip off or cause friction because it is too loose.
 You also do not want a glove that is so tight that it impedes hand function and movement or causes pain and discomfort.

 Most shooting glove options will have measuring charts and sizes.
-Make sure that you compare your hand measurements to that of the specific size to get the perfect fit.
+Please compare your hand measurements to those of the specific size to get the perfect fit.

 Considerations for Shooting Gloves